IT50/book/en/lab/gnu-linux/program.md

   401022:       c3                      ret
 ```

 This one is much shorter.
 In fact, the only things it does is returning 0.
 This is because GCC found out we left the values unused and decided to not include them, so the program can run faster.
-You now have a basic sense of what optimization does.
+This is only one of the many optimization techniques.
+Generally, optimizations make the code much faster to run, but much harder to read.

 ## Interpreted program